sirbmatthews/aws-cdk/python/jenkins_server/README.md

-# Welcome to your CDK Python project!
+# Jenkins Server Project

-This is a blank project for CDK development with Python.
+This is a Jenkins Server project for CDK development with Python.

+# Create EC2 Instance and install Jenkins Server in an existing Default VPC with Systems Manager enabled

+This project demonstrates how to:

+* Lookup an existing default VPC.
+* Create an EC2 instance running Jenkins.
+* Create a Security Group that allows SSH traffic in port 22 and HTTP in port 8080.
+* Create a Key Pair to allow SSH connection to the instance.
+* Create an Instance Role

 The `cdk.json` file tells the CDK Toolkit how to execute your app.